Illustration by Emily Blevins, Kory Westerhold/Flickr, William Creswell/Flickr, Jeff Turner/Flickr

 When it comes to where Americans choose to travel, tastes vary widely depending on where travelers reside.

-This fall, we asked Expedia to compile some data for us about where people from each state travel to the most.
+We asked Expedia to compiled some data for us about where people from each state travel to the most.
 The travel-booking site analyzed flight demand from July 2017 through June 2018, and the results showed that regardless of which state we live in, we are primarily domestic travelers, and we often stay close to home, traveling within our own state or to a nearby one.

 But that was where a lot of the similarities ended; there were some notably different results by state and region.
 For instance, a couple of international destinations did make the list—Mexico was a top-three destination among North Dakotans and New Jersey residents, and Ireland was the leading destination for travelers from Delaware.